doranbae/shinko/README.md

 #### Game playing module
 `playShinko_vanilla.py`
 <br />
 This script plays Shinko based on simple logic of addition.
-For the sake of simplicity, it simplifies the original mobile game by removing the spliting feature.
+For the sake of simplicity, it has modified the original mobile game by removing the spliting feature.
 Instead of the game allowing you to add 2 with 5 to make 7 (and then resulting remainder 2 remains), you are prohibited to make any move that will result in the sum of the addition to be larger than 5. `self.valid_actions` keeps track of what moves are valid to make for each turn.
 Here, `action` refers to the index of the matrix.
 So if `action` = 7, it means the player chooses to make the addition of nox to flattened matrix index 7.
 <br />
 <br />
 The logic for `playShinko_vanilla.py` is simple.
 The machine will play the game by